- General Aspects

 Axigen requires certificates to be exported in pem format — this can be easily done by concatenating the crt, ca, and key files into a single pem file, or just upload the two files you get from your issuer and let the WebAdmin do that for you.

 For Let's Encrypt certificates, you can choose to have them generated and automatically managed by Axigen, or have them generated outside of Axigen, in which case you will have to manage their renewal separately.

 Self signed certificates and Axigen managed Let's Encrypt ones have a Renew option, triggering a renewal operation.

 Custom certificates have a Replace option, allowing you manually replace the certificate files with the ones obtained from your issuer.

-In addition to the manual renewal option, Axigen managed Let's Encrypt certificates are automatically renewed by Axigen 25 days before renewal.
+In addition to the manual renewal option, Axigen managed Let's Encrypt certificates are automatically renewed by Axigen 25 days before expiration date.